 These National Campaign Rules clarify roles and responsibilities in the campaign process.
-A violation of the National Campaign Rules will result in disqualification.
+A deliberate violation of the National Campaign Rules may result in disqualification.

 The principles governing these Rules include:

 - Candidates must campaign in accordance with the Campaign Rules and in a positive manner, never disparaging or offering negative comments about other candidates or the Academy.
 Candidates must let their work speak for itself and not compare or discuss other individuals in campaign materials.

 - Candidates are encouraged to be creative and innovative in the development and distribution of campaign materials.
 Candidates may use personal social media channels to generate enthusiasm about voting in the Academy election and to campaign for their own election in accordance with these Rules.

 - Once campaigning officially begins, candidates are encouraged to disseminate their campaign materials and opinions on professional issues so voters can differentiate among the candidates and fully understand their positions.